 Electing a Registered Agent Online by Mail

-To form your LLC by mail, draft your Certificate of Organization according to the Nebraska state statutes ($110 nonrefundable fee) and submit a physical copy to the Nebraska Secretary of State.
+To form your LLC by mail, download the Certificate of Organization ($110 nonrefundable fee) and submit a physical copy to the Nebraska Secretary of State.

 To change your Nebraska registered agent, simply fill out a Change of Registered Agent form and submit it to the Nebraska Secretary of State along with the appropriate filing fee.